project-idx/templates/adk/README.md

 # Agent Developer Kit Quickstart

+To get started, your agent needs to make secure calls to an external LLM service.

+Set up your GOOGLE_API_KEY in your [.env](./multi_tool_agent/example.env) file.
+Get your Gemini API key from https://g.co/ai/idxGetGeminiKey.

+To use Google Cloud Vertex AI follow the [adk-docs]](https://google.github.io/adk-docs/get-started/quickstart/#set-up-the-model).

 You can find more information about the basics of using the ADK framework in the [Agent Development Kit Documentation](https://google.github.io/adk-docs/get-started/quickstart).

 ## Try it out!